Božidar Maljković: 1986–87: building a future champion

-The young 34-year-old coach Maljković thus took over a young squad with supremely talented Kukoč and Rađa as its biggest assets.
+The young 34-year-old coach Maljković thus took over a young squad with Kukoč and Rađa as its biggest assets.
 Other prominent players on the team included the twenty-year-old shooting guard Velimir Perasović and twenty-two-year-old center Goran Sobin.
 Several older players such as Ivica Dukan left the club that summer.
-Maljković's only summer acquisition of note was the twenty-two-year-old point guard Zoran Sretenović from Crvena zvezda where he wasn't getting much of a chance to play as backup to established national team player Zoran Radović; Maljković knew the player and his situation at Red Star well, having spent a year coaching him there.
-Liking Sretenović's character qualities and believing in his basketball skills, Maljković decided to give him a chance by bringing him in to be the team's primary playmaker, envisioning his role at Jugoplastika as the main distributor on offense for Kukoč and Rađa.
+Maljković's only summer acquisition of note was the twenty-two-year-old point guard Zoran Sretenović from Crvena zvezda where he wasn't getting much of a chance to play as backup to established national team player Zoran Radović; Liking Sretenović's character qualities and believing in his basketball skills, Maljković decided to give him a chance by bringing him in to be the team's primary playmaker, envisioning his role at Jugoplastika as the main distributor on offense for Kukoč and Rađa.
 Maljković's decision to get Sretenović was second-guessed among the club's management who simply didn't know the player and were hoping for an established name.